Learning how to start a fire in a fire pit isn’t as hard as you might think.

 You can buy seasoned firewood or kiln-dried firewood at a store, or find dry firewood lying on the forest floor.
 If it still has green leaves on it or doesn’t snap when you try to break it, move on.
 It’s not seasoned firewood yet.

-If all you have access to is wet wood, then please read our how to start a fire with wet wood article.
+If all you have access to is wet wood, please read our how to start a fire with wet wood article.

 How To Build A Fire In Fire Pit